tiagoalv3s/voting-system/README.md

 - [x] Votes are stored in a text file.

 ### IMPROVEMENTS
-- [ ] Do not accept invalid characters when prompted for type data.
+- [x] Do not accept invalid characters when prompted for typing data.
 - [ ] Security improvements.

 ### BONUS FEATURES FOR FUTURE UPDATE